SteveGetachew/Udacity-Project-Bertelsmann-Challenge/README.md

  1. Anaconda (Refer: )
  2. Python3
  3. Set up git and familiarize with git commands (A great course by Udacity: )

+# We can decide on a feasible timing coming weekend and go through everyone's contribution.
+That way we'll all be able to bring some insights to this dataset.

+Feel free to do anything with the data.
+Once you are ready to begin please fill up this google sheet with what analysis you would be doing. https://docs.google.com/spreadsheets/d/1N6VcEDzF2y9JLhu6W67wfqcOoRE6jCP9uteWKBy0RKM/edit#gid=1406548495 This way we can minimize two people working on same analysis.
+You can do analysis, visual plot, anything you want with the dataset.
+It's all yours!

+The more analysis we derive, the merrier it would be! :) Let us learn together!